-Notwithstanding the above recommendations, we note that the above practice is widely used for Diameter routing [RFC5729].
-The routes described there are managed automatically, from both credential provisioning and routing updates.
+Notwithstanding the above recommendations, the above practice is widely used for Diameter routing [RFC5729].
+The routes described there are managed automatically, for both credential provisioning and routing updates.
 Those routes also exist within a particular framework (typically 3G), where membership is controlled and system behavior is standardized.
 There are no known issues with using explicit routing in such an environment.